Amaldeep98/Memory-Monster/README.md

 # Memory Eater Spring Boot Application

-This is a simple Spring Boot web application that allows you to allocate memory (in MB) and clear it using a web interface.
+This is a simple Spring Boot web application that allows you to allocate memory (in MB) and clear it using a web interface..

 ## Features